Creating Electrical Drawings in Revit: BIM 322 Course Tutorial

 • The course also teaches how to duplicate working views to create sheet views, a process also used for plumbing and mechanical drawings.
 Renaming and organizing these views in the project browser is also discussed, providing more effective project management.

 Welcome back to the CAD Teacher VDCI video course content for the BIM 322 course.
-In the previous videos we went ahead and actually finished up our mechanical and plumbing drawings and in this video we're going to go ahead and start on our electrical drawings.
-So in your project browser, all I'm going to go ahead and do is I'm just going to go ahead and compress the mechanical area in my project browser since I no longer need it and it just helps clean it up, make it a little bit easier for us to read.
+In the previous videos, we went ahead and actually finished up our mechanical and plumbing drawings, and in this video, we're going to go ahead and start on our electrical drawings.
+So in your Project Browser, all I'm going to go ahead and do is compress the Mechanical area in my Project Browser since I no longer need it, and it helps clean it up, making it a little bit easier for us to read.

 Learn Revit MEP